ghcarneiro/rahrad/sentence_classification/readme.md

         default - count_lsi_random_forest pipeline will be used
 ```
 ### Helpers
+See `data_utils.py` and `pipelines.py` for helper function documentation.

-#### Data Utils
+#### Data class
-This file defines functions that generally operate on the data to be used in the driver code.
+This is the class that defines the structure of the report sentence object that are passed around, serialized and deserialized extensively throughout the project, contained in `data_utils.py`
 ```python
 class SentenceRecord(object):
     def __init__(self, sentence):